-(See page 80 for details.)
-MEASURING PSYCHOANALYTIC WORK AND BENEFIT: THE ANALYTIC PROCESS SCALES (APS) Sherwood Waldron, Jr., M.D.
-The group has developed methods of assessing process and outcomes of analysis and therapy.
-Currently we have a small grant to study 31 recorded analyses, with a focus on the role of authenticity, empathy, and approaching the feelings of the patient.
-Outcomes are to be assessed in relation to the analytic work taking place.
-Meetings are generally on the first Wednesday evening of the month.
-POST-GRADUATE STUDIES STUDY GROUP ON INFANT AND TODDLER Susan P. Sherkow, M.D.
-DEVELOPMENT In this study group, longitudinal and cross-sectional observations from the Parent Child Center observational/research nursery are presented and discussed.
+(See page 78 for details.)
+FOLLOW-UP STUDY OF RECORDED PSYCHOANALYSES 15 TO 50 YEARS AFTER TERMINATION Sherwood Waldron, Jr., M.D.
+A mixed group of junior and senior analysts is systematically evaluating long-term effects of psychoanalyses.
+POST-GRADUATE STUDIES STUDY GROUP ON INFANT AND TODDLER DEVELOPMENT Susan P. Sherkow, M.D.

+In this study group, longitudinal and cross-sectional observations from the Parent Child Center observational/research nursery are presented and discussed.
 Exploring the data from multiple perspectives is emphasized including dyadic, drive, object relational, and neurobiological influences on development.
 Data presented by participants in other observational and/or research infancy groups is welcome.
 Those interested in participating should contact Dr. Sherkow.
 STUDY GROUP ON KLEINIAN SCHOOL AND THE WORK OF WILFRED BION Irene L. Cairo, M.D.
-Rogelio Sosnik, M.D.
-The group had worked on papers by Melanie Klein, Hanna Segal, Betty Joseph, several books by Wilfred Bion, the work of Money Kyrle, Ronald Meltzer and Eric Brenman.
+Rogelio Sosnik, M.D.\ The group had worked on papers by Melanie Klein, Hanna Segal, Betty Joseph, several books by Wilfred Bion, the work of Money Kyrle, Ronald Meltzer and Eric Brenman.
 Currently the group is studying the work of Herbert Rosenfeld.
 This study group is co-sponsored by the contemporary Freudian Society and NYPSI.
 Those interested in participating should contact Dr. Cairo.
 STUDY GROUP ON PSYCHOANALYTIC PROCESS A small group of analysts meets monthly to study contemporary clinical theory and its utility in our work through a diverse selection of readings and illustrative clinical material.
-ELECTIVE: INTRODUCTION TO FRENCH PSYCHOANALYSIS Christine Anzieu-Premmereur, M.D., Ph.D.
-This elective course consists of an overview of French psychoanalytic thinking, including their unique approaches to reading Freud.
-Theorists include Jacques Lacan, Andre Green, Jean Laplanche and Didier Anzieu.
-Prominent themes are the unconscious and the role of the drives, the importance of frame and transference in technique, the body in early development, and modern developments on Borderline pathology.
-This course will not be given in 2023 - 2024.
 POST-GRADUATE STUDIES STUDY GROUP ON THE TRAINING ANALYSIS Herbert Wyman, M.D.
 Theodore Jacobs, M.D.
 Philip Herschenfeld, M.D.